-I also gave announcements at the Rolling Meadows and Elgin Campuses.
+I also gave announcements at Harvest Bible Chapel in Rolling Meadows and Elgin Campuses.
 I was on the worship team.
 I led worship for women’s ministry, was very involved in Young Adult Ministries with Jeff Donaldson, hosted college group in my home and was the narrator for some Easter services.
 Lindsay McCaul was my roommate before she moved in with the MacDonalds.

 I loved my time there … the staff became my best friends.
 They loved God and His word without apology.
 I grew in my faith and all my family came to Christ because of the ministry.

 I left when I took a new role with The Seed Company (an affiliate of Wycliffe Bible Translators) to be the Director of Artist Relations and Events in Texas.
 Toward the end of my time at HBC I told Rick Donald, “I’ve been praying for the church and I feel like God wants me to tell you … if you don’t fix the problems on the HBC elder board there is going to be a mass exodus.”
 Rick assured me everything was ok.
 Yet all the way in Texas I heard people say 2008-2009 was the “mass exodus” as leaders and staff left the church.
 And then the entire elder board stepped down.